Archives

 The Internal Restoration in Eden in 14 Essays

 Here are the 14 essays that give a new and more anagogical (spiritual) reading of the Garden of Eden in Canto 28-31 of Dante’s Purgatorio, focusing primarily on the Soul’s Journey to God.
-Garden of Eden The Soul as Reflecting … Continue reading
+Beatrice’s eyes – and smile Dual Perception … Continue reading

 Posted in Purgatory